Volunteers are vital to all our work whether on our nature reserves, helping in the office or supporting local groups around the county.

 You don't have to be an expert to get involved.
 We have lots of opportunities for people with enthusiasm to join in, do something for wildlife and learn a new skill.

-- Our volunteer Reserve Managers look after our reserves
+- Our volunteer Reserve Managers look after our nature reserves

-- At South Walney and Foulshaw reserves visitor reception volunteers greet visitors and help them get the most from their visits.
+- At South Walney Nature Reserve and Foulshaw Moss Nature Reserve visitor reception volunteers greet visitors and help them get the most from their visits.

 - There are often opportunities for volunteers to get involved with species and habitat surveys